 Aggressive & Dangerous Dog Breeds

 Before we get into the breeds that are labeled the most “aggressive” or “dangerous”, we want to point out that in almost every case of an aggressive dog, the owner is the one responsible for the accident.
-Poor training, socialization, and improper rewarding of problem behaviors will give any dog the lack of structure it does not desire to be a well balanced and properly behaved canine.
-Lack of leadership and lack of physical stimulation means that any well-intentioned dog can end up being aggressive.
+While some breeds may look scarier than others, poor training, socialization, and improper rewarding of problem behaviors will give any dog the lack of structure it does not desire to be a well-balanced canine.
+Lack of leadership and lack of physical stimulation means that any well-intentioned dog can end up displaying aggressive behavior.

 The breeds listed below are breeds that have either been known to “bite” or are in the top 10 of all breeds in caused fatalities from 2005 to 2017.
 Causation does not imply representation.
 It just so happens that many awful dog owners end up owning breeds that are strong-willed.
 This can cause behavioral problems in their environment, leading to undesired aggression.
 We truly believe at Love Your Dog that all dogs can be trained properly and live a happy, meaningful life.
 But the bottom line is some breeds have a reputation.
 Those reputations have been handed down somewhere along the line.
 Let’s look at the 20 most likely breeds to be labeled as “dangerous” or “aggressive.”